 The first wave of Baby Boomers started hitting the traditional retirement age of 65 in 2011.
-At 10.2 percent, Kentucky's population of persons aged 65 and older who live below the poverty level is higher than most of the competitor states as well as the U.S. average of 9.4 percent.
+At 11.6 percent, Kentucky's population of persons aged 65 and older who live below the poverty level is higher than most of the competitor states as well as the U.S. average of 9.4 percent.
 In Kentucky, the state's underfunded pension systems could certainly make some retirees feel less financially secure.
-According to the Employee Benefit Research Institute's 2019 Retirement Confidence Survey, which is a national survey, retirees are more confident than they were last year that they will have enough for basic expenses, medical expenses or long-term care.
-An estimated 82 percent of retirees report feeling either "very or somewhat confident" about having enough money to live comfortably throughout their retirement years (compared with 75% in 2018).
-According to the researchers, "retirees are also much more likely than last year to be confident in their ability to afford the lifestyle they are accustomed to (77% vs. 70%) and having enough to last their entire life (76% vs. 67%)."
+According to the Employee Benefit Research Institute's 2020 Retirement Confidence Survey, which is a national survey, "77% of retirees are confident they have enough money for a comfortable retirement."
+According to the EBRI researchers, "81% of retirees feel confident they will have enough money to take care of basic expenses in retirement, have enough to take care of medical expenses (70%), and have enough money to last their entire life (68%)."

-Poverty Rate, 2018, Adults 65 and Over Kentucky, Competitor States and the U.S.
+Poverty Rate, 2019, Adults 65 and Over Kentucky, Competitor States and the U.S.